beehive-spg/beehive/README.md

 Replace ```<USERNAME>``` and ```<PASSWORD>``` with your [Datomic](https://my.datomic.com/login) account credentials.

 ### Frontend Environment Variables
-For the Frontend to work properly an evironment file is needed.
+For the Frontend to work properly an environment file is needed.
 It should be named
 ```.env_fronted``` and located in the main directory.

 The file content should look like this: